fredeil/email-validator.dart/README.md

 ## Installation

-Dart requires the latest version of [Dart](https://www.dartlang.org/).
+This package requires the latest version of [Dart](https://www.dartlang.org/).
 You can download the latest and greatest [here](https://www.dartlang.org/tools/sdk#install).

 ### 1. Depend on it